Condenser: Definition, Principle, Types, Working, Advantages

 Are you There?

-If so, Then I am going to discuss Advantages, Disadvantages, Applications and codes and standards.
+If so, Then I am going to discuss the Advantages, Disadvantages, Applications and codes and standards.
 So, Stay tuned, Because more to come here down the road.

 Related Article- What’s the Difference between condenser and Evaporator?